 So why do we, on the whole, choose to ignore this fundamental when it comes to playing music?

-Acoustic treatment isn’t fun, it’s not particularly interesting, and it’s certainly not sexy – for sure it’s not like buying a new shiny piece of equipment.
-However, it’s the most rewarding investment most listeners will ever make and something that will keep on giving, letting you hear the true nature of any new speaker, source, amplifier or ancillary you might introduce into your system, consequently helping you to make the right choice and invest wisely.
+Acoustic treatment is the most rewarding investment most listeners will ever make and something that will keep on giving, letting you hear the true nature of any new speaker, source, amplifier or ancillary you might introduce into your system, consequently helping you to make the right choice and invest wisely.

 Understandably, if you don’t have a dedicated room to listen to music then domestically it can sometimes be challenging to accommodate any truly effective, targeted & specific solutions.
 There are some relatively simple things that you most likely already or can employ to help with the basics – reflective, absorptive surfaces placed at key points – rugs or carpeted floors, wall hangings, curtains, bookcases, or even sofas acting as bass traps, etc. These are relatively blunt solutions in reality that can often have crude effects elsewhere in the frequency spectrum but nonetheless will help to make things more listenable/enjoyable, but make no mistake whether your room sounds ok or is truly a nightmare our careful measured approach with our products will be revelatory!

 With Acustica Applicata and Stillpoint Aperture 2',s we have the two most accomplished and wholly effective room acoustic tools on the market.
 Both are able to be positioned, repositioned and are both adjustable as well as effective while leaving a near-invisible acoustic fingerprint when applied appropriately and correctly.